 Are mason jars safe for candles?

-Some can work, but treat them as test-only containers unless the maker clearly supports candle use; hot-fill or canning performance does not automatically mean open-flame approval.
+Some can work, but treat them as test-only unless the maker clearly supports candle use.
+Handle a canning-jar-only decision on the separate mason-jar page.

 What jars should you avoid?